Access to your rented home for repairs and inspections

 Bigger jobs such as a new kitchen, bathroom or windows are not usually repairs unless this is the only way a problem can be fixed.

-Check your tenancy agreement for what it says about your landlord's access for improvements.
+Check your tenancy agreement about your landlord's access for improvements.

 If your landlord wants to redecorate before you leave